taskipy/taskipy/README.md

 #### Post Task Hook

-From time to time, you might want to run a task in conjuction with another.
+From time to time, you might want to run a task in conjunction with another.
 For example, you might want to run linting after a successful test run.
 Take the two following commands, for instance:

 ```toml
 [tool.taskipy.tasks]